-Eyeshot 2021 introduces a new helper class for handling a queue of WorkUnit objects.
+Eyeshot 2021 introduces a new helper class designed to handle a queue of WorkUnit objects more efficiently.

-For better understanding, we can use the term Operation to indicate the work of every single WorkUnit.
+To facilitate understanding, we use the term Operation to refer to the work carried out by each individual WorkUnit.

-The WorkManager allows performing a single operation or all the operations one after the other synchronously or asynchronously (when an object implementing the ISupportWorkManager interface is passed as a parameter).
+The WorkManager class enables the execution of either a single operation or all operations in the queue, either synchronously or asynchronously.
+If an object that implements the ISupportWorkManager interface is provided as a parameter, asynchronous execution becomes possible.

-Here is a code snippet showing an example for loading a list of OBJ files using the WorkManager and the ReadOBJ class.
+Below is a code snippet that illustrates an example of loading a list of OBJ files using the WorkManager and the ReadOBJ classes.

 private WorkManager<ReadOBJ> _readMultiObj;